xsyncio/sierra-dev/docs/installation.md

 ### Optional: Add to System PATH

-If you want to use `sierra-sdk` from any directory without activating venv:
+If you want to use `sierra-dev` from any directory without activating venv:

 === "Linux / macOS"
     Add to `~/.bashrc` or `~/.zshrc`: